Arkansas–LSU football rivalry: 2007 – Triple Overtime Thriller

-Coming into the November 23, 2007 game, which was played in Baton Rouge, LSU was ranked #1 in the country in the BCS, and most major polls.
+Coming into the November 23, 2007, game, which was played in Baton Rouge, LSU was ranked #1 in the country in the BCS, and most major polls.
 The Razorbacks outlasted the Tigers in a grueling three-overtime game for the win.
 Star running back (and 2007 Heisman Trophy runner-up) Darren McFadden rushed for 206 yards and three touchdowns, and threw for one touchdown to lift Arkansas to a 50–48 victory in front of 92,606 people (the official attendance) at Tiger Stadium.
 The "Wild Hog" formation (Arkansas' name for the Wildcat formation) was run prominently in the game, led by McFadden, in which he was a triple threat to run, hand off, or throw.

-LSU went on to represent the West in the 2007 SEC Championship Game against the Tennessee Volunteers and, after winning that contest, went on to win the 2008 BCS National Championship Game against the Ohio State Buckeyes—becoming the first ever team to win the BCS National Championship with 2 losses.
-This game was the last that Houston Nutt coached at Arkansas, resigning a few days later and announcing that he was hired as the new head coach of Ole Miss.